arkoc/L2-interop/docs/atomic-swaps.md

 # Atomic Swaps with Local Verification

-This proposal introduces an approach to solving asset interoperability between chains using Atomic Swaps.
-It does not require a standardized cross-chain messaging protocol, does not introduce new trust assumptions, and is open and permissionless for any network to join.
-[This protocol](https://ethereum-magicians.org/t/cross-chain-asset-bridging-with-atomic-swaps-and-local-verification/22444) leverages an improved version of HTLCs (called PreHTLC) alongside recent developments in local verification methods, such as running a light client in the browser (e.g. Helios).
+This proposal introduces a mechanism for achieving asset interoperability between Ethereum L2s and beyond using Atomic Swaps.
+The approach does not require a cross-chain messaging protocol, does not introduce new trust assumptions, and remains open and permissionless for any network to participate.
+It leverages an enhanced version of HTLCs (PreHTLC) in conjunction with recent advancements in local verification techniques, such as running a light client in the browser (e.g., Helios), to achieve two primary objectives:

-## Fundamentals

-- **Trustless** - Users should be able to move assets between chains without ever losing control of their funds.
+- **Trustless** – Users must be able to transfer assets between chains without relinquishing control of their funds.
-- **Permissionless** - Networks should be able to join the protocol without approvals or gatekeepers.
+- **Permissionless** – Networks should be able to integrate with the protocol without requiring approvals or external gatekeeping mechanisms.

 ## Intents with PreHTLC

-PreHTLC introduces three major improvements over classic HTLCs:
+PreHTLC introduces three key improvements over [traditional HTLCs](https://en.bitcoin.it/wiki/Hash_Time_Locked_Contracts):

-- Secret management is delegated to the Solver
+- **Delegated secret management** – The Solver is responsible for managing secrets, reducing operational complexity for users.
-- Users can select multiple Solvers to fulfill the transaction, addressing the liveness issue
+- **Multiple Solver selection** – Users can designate multiple Solvers to fulfill the transaction, mitigating Solver liveness risks.
-- Introduces a reward/slash mechanism to incentivize Solvers to act in a timely manner
+- **Incentive alignment** – A reward/slash mechanism ensures that Solvers are economically incentivized to execute transactions promptly.

+This document does not exhaustively cover all edge cases and [implementation details](https://docs.train.tech) but instead provides a high-level overview of the core process.

-## Wolkthrough
+## Protocol Walkthrough

-Let's walk through how the [PreHTLC protocol](https://docs.train.tech/protocol/atomic-swaps-prehtlc) works end-to-end when Alice wants to transfer 1 ETH from Starknet to Optimism.
+The following outlines the end-to-end execution when Alice transfers 1 ETH from Starknet to Optimism.

+1. **Transaction initiation:**
-- Alice opens the Bridge dApp, connects her wallet, and selects the route from Starknet to Optimism.
+   - Alice accesses the Bridge dApp, connects her wallet, and selects the Starknet → Optimism transfer route.
-- The dApp queries the Solver Discovery contract and retrieves addresses of all Solvers that support that route.
+   - The dApp queries the Solver Discovery contract to retrieve a list of available Solvers supporting the route.
-- Alice creates a **commit transaction with 1 ETH in Starknet** and passes the Solver addresses.
+   - Alice submits a **commit transaction** on Starknet, locking 1 ETH and specifying the set of Solvers.

-At this stage, the locked funds can either be updated with a `Hashlock` after the auction winner is decided or refunded once the `Timelock` expires.
+At this point, the locked funds are subject to one of two conditions:

+- A `Hashlock` is added once the auction winner is determined.
+- If no Solver successfully claims the transaction before the `Timelock` expires, Alice can reclaim her funds.

+2. **Solver selection via Dutch Auction:**
-- A Dutch Auction starts — Bob and John (Solvers) compete on price until one of them wins.
+   - A Dutch auction is initiated, where Solvers (e.g., Bob and John) compete by progressively lowering their bid price.
-- Bob wins the auction generates secret `S`, calculates `Haslock = HASH(S)` and **locks 1 ETH on Optimism**.
+   - Bob wins the auction, generates a secret `S`, computes `Hashlock = HASH(S)`, and **locks 1 ETH for Alice on Optimism**.

-Now, the funds are secured for Alice and can be released once Bob reveals the secret.
+Once Bob has locked the corresponding amount on the destination chain, Alice's funds can be securely released upon disclosure of the secret.

+3. **Local verification of the destination transaction:**
-- The dApp begins **local verification** of the Optimism network by tracking Bob’s transaction.
-If a Light Client is available, it is used; otherwise, the dApp retrieves data from multiple RPC endpoints or uses the node provider specified by the user.
-Once detected, it retrieves the `Hashlock`.
+   - The dApp performs **local verification** by monitoring Bob’s transaction on Optimism.
+   - If a light client is available, it is utilized for validation.
+Otherwise, the dApp queries multiple RPC endpoints or a user-specified RPC provider.
+   - Upon confirming the transaction, the `Hashlock` is retrieved.

+4. **Finalization and settlement:**
-- Once the `Hashlock` is verified, Alice signs a message that adds the `Hashlock` and sets the `receiver` of her previously committed funds to Bob.
+   - Once Alice verifies the `Hashlock`, she signs a transaction that assigns the `Hashlock` to her previously committed funds and sets the `receiver` to Bob.

-At this point, there are two locks (on Starknet and Optimism) tied to the same `Hashlock`.
-The funds can be unlocked by providing a secret `S` that satisfies `HASH(S) = Hashlock`.
+At this stage, both chains (Starknet and Optimism) hold funds locked under the same `Hashlock`.
+The only remaining step is secret revelation.

+5. **Secret disclosure and fund release:**
-- Bob monitors the source Starknet network.
-Once he confirms that the commitment is locked for him and secured with his `Hashlock`, he **reveals the secret** `S` on both networks, claiming his funds and releasing Alice's funds.
+   - Bob monitors Starknet for confirmation that the commitment is locked in his favor with the expected `Hashlock`.
+   - Upon verification, Bob **reveals the secret** `S` on both chains, proving `HASH(S) = Hashlock`, thereby unlocking and claiming his funds while simultaneously releasing Alice's funds.

 ## Conclusion

-- Process takes **<30 seconds**
-- Users' and solvers' funds are **never taken** into custody
-- **Any network** can be added, **anyone** can become a solver
+By integrating an intent/solver-based framework with PreHTLCs and local verification, this protocol achieves:

+- **Sub-30-second settlement times** for cross-chain transfers.
+- **Non-custodial security** – neither users’ nor Solvers’ funds are ever controlled by an intermediary.
+- **Open network integration** – any blockchain network can be onboarded without requiring explicit permission.

+This approach ensures a scalable and trustless mechanism for cross-chain asset transfers without relying on third-party validators or external security mechanisms.